 An existential reminder

-Finally, the side of the building opposite the pristine displays of various rooms furnished in the Biedermeier fashion features a depot of objects held in the collection: original imperial items stacked like the back of a market trader’s van.
+Finally, the side of the building opposite the pristine displays of various rooms furnished in the Biedermeier fashion featured a depot of objects held in the collection: original imperial items stacked carefully as if anticipating the removal van.

-All that power and splendour reduced to a museum footnote.
+All that power and splendour reduced to a footnote in a museum storage facility.

-On a dark and cold night, I might say the scene reflects the futility of human existence.
-But let’s just say it reminds us that individual rank and wealth are mere ephemera in the timeline of civilisation.
+On a dark and cold night, I might say the scene reflected the futility of human existence.
+But let’s just say it reminded me that individual rank and wealth are mere ephemera in the timeline of civilisation.

 Ah, history…